AyOK-Code/oscn/README.md

 Medium Priority Cases - Any open case (`closed_on` = `nil`).
 Scrapes the oldest first.

 Low Priority Cases - Closed cases that likely will not be updated as often.

+# DOC Import

+To run on Heroku, update the following script with the apropriate month/yearh `heroku run:detached --size performance-l -a oscn-pd rake "doc:scrape['2023-12']"`